OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

 3. Repeat step 1-4 of generating an hmac on the data.
 4. Now compare the extracted hamcbytes to the result of step 3.

-When generating the HMAC based on the Android keystore, then it is best to only do this for Android 6 and higher.
-In that case you generate the key for hmacking as described in [3].
+When generating the HMAC based on the [Android Keystore](https://developer.android.com/training/articles/keystore.html), then it is best to only do this for Android 6 and higher.

-A convinient HMAC implementation without the `AndroidKeyStore` can be found below:
+A convenient HMAC implementation without the `AndroidKeyStore` can be found below:

 ```java
 public enum HMACWrapper {